WHAT TO Know

 MATERIAL

 The 50 plays of Y25 (York Plays 2025) will run in 35 clusters, each produced and directed in medieval style by a different contributing group — click here for the full list of contributors and a rough schedule of the clusters — which will run for at least 18.5 hours total, probably longer.
 Spectators can come and go as they please and should not feel obliged to remain in the audience any longer than they feel comfortable doing so.
 It’s a long day — if you want to join us for all of it, that’s awesome, but you do not need to watch all plays from start to finish in order to enjoy them.
+And you can wander from play to play in whatever order you like.

 COME & GO FREELY